UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 While a DIY move has costs like fuel and equipment rentals, professional movers include logistics in their higher upfront fee.

-Hidden Utility and Service Fees
+Hidden Utility Setup and Service Fees

 Infographic showing hidden utility startup costs and tips to plan for overlap when moving between two homes.